kabir2505/funniest-joke-with-LLMs/Report.md

 - Train a dedicated **observation extractor**, fine-tuned to identify primitive ideas from real-world concepts using visual grounding or structured knowledge bases.
 - Diversify combinatorial logic — go beyond “AND” logic (A + B) to include temporal, causal, or analogical reasoning (“like A but for B”).
 - Introduce **persona-driven joke writers** (e.g., “write this as if Seinfeld noticed it,” or “make it sound like a stoner Twitter post”) to test humor-style transfer.

+### Explore and Experiment multiple different thresholds for novelty score calculations
+Due to time constraints, I was only able to experiment with a limited range of thresholds.
+In future iterations, I’d like to explore a wider variety, systematically evaluate their impact, and identify the most effective threshold for capturing meaningful novelty.

 ## Learnings